16-08-01 -- Summary Of Essay Eight Part One: Lenin Refutes Mechanics

 This states that change arises only as a result of a dynamic internal to objects.

-But if that were so, it would once again be difficult to see what influence objects could have on each other.
-If change is internal to an object, then the relations it supposedly enjoyed with other objects would be irrelevant in this respect -- ex hypothesi, they could have no impact on the changes the latter underwent.
-This seems to imply that objects must be self-caused/motivated beings (as indeed Lenin "demanded").
+But, if that were so, it would once again be difficult to see what influence objects could have on each other.
+If change is internal to an object, then the relations it supposedly enjoys with other objects would be irrelevant in this respect -- ex hypothesi, they could have no impact on the changes the latter underwent.
+This seems to imply that objects must be self-caused or self-motivated beings (indeed, as Lenin "demanded").

-Once more however, whatever changes an object actually undergoes -- since these are exclusively internally-generated -- they can't be a function of the relations which that object enjoys with other objects, otherwise the cause of change would not be internal to the said object, but external, after all -- and thus not the least bit 'rational' (since this would imply a "bad infinity").
+Once more however, whatever changes an object undergoes -- since they are exclusively internally-generated -- they can't be a function of the relations which that object enjoys with other objects, otherwise the cause of change wouldn't be internal to the said object, but external, after all -- and thus not the least bit 'rational', since this would imply a "bad/spurious infinity".

-On the other hand, if change is internal to a system of mediated objects or processes, it wouldn't be the sole result of a dynamic internal to the objects in that system, but would be a function both of the intra-systematic relations between systems and bodies and of the 'internal contradictions' within those systems or bodies themselves.
+On the other hand, if change is internal to a system of mediated objects or processes, then it can't be the sole result of a dynamic internal to the objects in that system, but must be a function both of the inter-systematic relations between systems and bodies and of the 'internal contradictions' within those systems or bodies themselves.

-Furthermore, if change is system-specific (that is, if it is internal, and solely confined to systems), then the relations between those systems would become problematic, once more.
-Clearly, change cannot be exclusively system-specific if different systems have an actual effect on one another.
+Furthermore, if change is system-specific (that is, if it is internal to, and solely confined within, systems), then the relations between those systems would once again become problematic.
+Clearly, change can't be exclusively system-specific if different systems are to have an actual effect on one another.

-But, yet again: if (d) were the case, what would be the point of saying that change is motivated internally (to bodies, processes or systems).
+But: if (D) were the case, what would be the point of saying that change is motivated internally (in bodies, processes or systems) if it is also externally-driven?

-On the other hand, why say that everything is interconnected if change is exclusively internally-generated, and the alleged interconnections between systems or bodies have no part to play in the action?
+On the other hand, why say that everything is interconnected if change is exclusively internally-generated, and the alleged interconnections between systems or bodies have no part to play?

 Up until now, DM-theorists appear not to have noticed these serious difficulties implied by their 'theory' of change.
-Since DM is supposed to be the philosophy of change, clearly this is not a minor flaw that can easily be ignored.
+Since DM is supposed to be the philosophy of change, clearly this isn't a minor flaw, one that can easily be ignored or dismissed.

 Decision Time

-The question raised earlier (whether or not DM-theorists are right to claim that contradictions find their material analogue in material forces) does not in fact affect the point at issue here, which is whether change is internal to each system, whatever causes it.
-Even if forces could be represented in the way dialecticians suppose, the very same difficulties would still afflict DM.
+In advance of this, the question whether or not DM-theorists are right to claim that contradictions find their material analogue in material forces does not in fact affect the point at issue -- which is whether or not change is internal to each system or sub-system, whatever causes it.
+Even if forces could be represented in the way dialecticians suppose, the very same difficulties highlighted earlier would still arise.

 In that case, if change is indeed internal to each system then one of the following options would, it seems, have to be true (take your pick):

-(A) There is only one system -- the Totality --, the contents of which are all interconnected.
-All the objects internal to the Totality are subject to the operation of external causes only.
-This is because the entire nature of the part is determined by its relation to the whole and to other parts, but not by a relation that any part has with itself, and hence not by processes internal to each object.
+(A) There is only one system -- the Totality --, the contents of which are all (potentially or actually) maximally interconnected.
+Every object in the Totality is subject only to the operation of external causes.
+That is because the entire nature of the part is determined by its relation to the whole and to other parts, but not by a relation that any given part has with itself, and hence not by processes internal to each object.

 Or:

-(B) There is only one system -- the Totality.
-Change is exclusively internal to each object or process in this Totality (because everything in the Totality is a UO).
-In that case, nothing in the Totality is interconnected with anything else.
+(B) There is only one system -- the Totality --, which is (potentially or actually) maximally interconnected.
+But, change is exclusively internal to each object or process in this Totality (because everything is a UO).
+In that case, nothing can be interconnected with anything else.

 Or:

-(C) Change is internal to all systems, and nature forms an infinite 'ascending' and/or 'descending' hierarchy of systems and sub-systems ('all the way up' or all the way 'down', as it were).
-Ultimately, in such a set-up there is nothing that could be or could become the opposite of anything else.
-This is because, either:
+(C) Change is internal to every system, and nature forms an infinite 'ascending' and/or 'descending' hierarchy of systems and sub-systems ('all the way up', or 'all the way down', as it were).
+In such a set-up, ultimately there is nothing that could be, or could become, the opposite of anything else.
+That is because, either:

-(1) The fundamental parts of reality are extensionless 'points' -- which, because they can be mapped onto or modelled by the real numbers, have no 'size' at all.
-This means that such objects can have no internal connection with anything else (other than theoretically as part of that model).
-They are therefore eternal and changeless.
-If not and they were subject to change then they would be systems and not extensionless points, contrary to the assumption.
-As extensionless points they can thus have no effect on each other, or on anything else, or they would change.
-Hence, if systems are infinitely divisible change cannot be internally-motivated -- or rather, the only change possible here would be that which merely arises from the rearrangement of these eternally changeless points.
+(i) The fundamental constituents of reality are extensionless 'simples', which have no 'size' (no dimensions, because they can be mapped onto or modelled by the Real Numbers, and/or a sufficiently powerful co-ordinate system.
+This means that such objects possess no internal connections with anything else (unlike the Reals); they are therefore eternal and changeless.
+If they were subject to change then they would be systems themselves and hence wouldn't be extensionless points, or simples.
+As extensionless points they can have no effect on each other, or on anything else, or they would change.
+Hence, if systems are infinitely divisible in this way, change can't ultimately be internally-motivated -- or, rather, the only change that would be possible in this case would arise from the rearrangement of these eternally changeless 'simples'.

 Or: